ahmedius2/RTG-Sync/README.md

 ![Execution Trace with Virtual Gang](https://github.com/wali-ku/RTG-Synch/blob/kernel/kernel/sanity_tests/virtual_gang/example_output/with_vgang.png)

----
-### Page-Coloring via PALLOC
+## Page-Coloring via PALLOC
-**Goal**: Allow partitioning of LLC between best-effort tasks and real-time tasks and between member real-time tasks of a virtual gang
+The goal of PALLOC is to allow partitioning of LLC between best-effort tasks and real-time tasks and between member real-time tasks of a virtual gang.

+### Test
-**Test**: We use bandwidth benchmark from IsolBench suite as our real-time task.
+We use bandwidth benchmark from IsolBench suite as our real-time task.
 The benchmark accesses a linear chunk of memory of specific size and prints the page-colors associated with that memory chunk once the execution is complete.
 The test to verify page-coloring under RTG-Sync framework proceeds as follows:

 - Setup PALLOC to enforce 1/4th (best-effort) and 3/4th (real-time) static partitioning of LLC via CGROUPS
 - Register bandwidth as a virtual gang and make it use 1/2 of the real-time LLC partition
 - Execute bandwidth for 10-seconds and examine the page-colors printed by it after the execution completes

+### Script
-**Script**: The test-case is automated via this [script](./kernel/sanity_tests/palloc/test.sh).
+The test-case is automated via this [script](./kernel/sanity_tests/palloc/test.sh).
 To run the script, do the following:

 ```bash
 sudo bash